 Within commercial boundaries Thomas Ferguson tries to be a flexible weaver that aims to give our customers the fabrics they want, with input to their own designs.
 One tablecloth with a bespoke Jacquard design, or custom size is not uncommon for us to weave.

 Our minimum weaving order for specialist fabrics is 30 metres.
 However, on a one-off basis we will weave down to 10 metres for a sample order.
-However, larger quantities are more competitively priced as there is more meterage over which to spread transaction costs.
+However, larger quantities are more competitively priced as there is more meterage over which to spread overhead and transaction costs.

 Some examples of Thomas Ferguson fabrics are shown below: